Working in partnership with the School of English

 Creating research-driven opportunities

-We work at local and regional levels with organisations including the Ilkley Literature Festival, the Leeds International Film Festival, SOLACE (a Leeds-based psychotherapy and advocacy refugee charity), the Leeds Library, the Yorkshire Wildlife Trust, the Lower Derwent Valley National Nature Reserve, the Castle Howard Estate, the Dales Countryside Museum, Ryedale Folk Museum, Peepal Tree Press and Chapel FM to deliver outstanding research-driven events and opportunities for students, staff and people living in the Yorkshire region.
+We work at local and regional levels with organisations including the Ilkley Literature Festival, the Leeds International Film Festival, SOLACE (a Leeds-based psychotherapy and advocacy refugee charity), the Leeds Library, the Yorkshire Wildlife Trust, the Natural England's Lower Derwent Valley and Humberhead Peatlands National Nature Reserves, the Castle Howard Estate, the Dales Countryside Museum, Ryedale Folk Museum, Peepal Tree Press and Chapel FM to deliver outstanding research-driven events and opportunities for students, staff and people living in the Yorkshire region.

 Our researchers also work with local museums and hospitals, including the Prosthetics and Orthotics Unit at Seacroft Hospital on a project exploring the relationship between disability design and the use of prosthetics.